Lee-Yang-Fisher zeros for DHL and 2D rational dynamics, II. Global Pluripotential Interpretation: Introduction

-\msk {\bf Acknowledgment.} We thank Jeffrey Diller, Han Peters, Robert Shrock, and Dror Varolin for interesting discussions and comments.
-The work of the first author is supported in part by the NSF grants DMS-0652005 and DMS-0969254.
-The work of the second author has been partially supported by NSF, NSERC and CRC funds.
-The work of the third author was partially supported by startup funds from the Department of Mathematics at IUPUI.
+We thank Jeffrey Diller, Mattias Jonsson, Han Peters, Robert Shrock, and Dror Varolin for interesting discussions and comments.
+We also thank the referee for stimulating comments that motivated us to bring the original version of the results (see Stony Brook Preprint ims11-3 from 2011) to a more general form.
+The work of the first author has been supported in part by the NSF grants DMS-0652005, DMS-0969254, DMS-1265172, and DMS-1565602.
+The work of the second author has been supported in part by NSF, NSERC and CRC funds.
+The work of the third author has been supported in part by NSF grants DMS-1102597 and DMS-1348589, and by startup funds from the Department of Mathematics at IUPUI.